Every tool you need for effective brainstorming

 Try Focused and you'll be falling in love with app's minimalist design and zen-mode - there's nothing to distract you, just you and your minds.

-So get together with friends, use MindNode to brainstorm and write down the full fleshed out version of what you are trying to create with Focused, Bike, and TaskPaper.
+So get together with friends, use MindNode and Muse to brainstorm and write down the full fleshed out version of what you are trying to create with Focused, Bike, and TaskPaper.
 Note that all these plus 240 more other apps for Mac, iPhone, and iPad are available on Setapp, a new way to help you stay on top of your software needs.

 Don't know what app you need?
 All you need is to know what task you have at hand and just type it into the Setapp's AI assistant.
 Get app recommendations, install, and get it done!